 COPD Conditions: Chronic Bronchitis & Emphysema

-A person who receives a diagnosis of chronic obstructive pulmonary disease (COPD for short) usually has symptoms of two different conditions: chronic bronchitis and emphysema.
-Those two conditions are now classified under the same name – COPD – because most people have symptoms of both, rather than just one or the other.
+People who have chronic obstructive pulmonary disease (COPD) may have symptoms of 2 different conditions: chronic bronchitis and emphysema.
+Those 2 conditions are usually classified under COPD because most people have symptoms of both.1

-Some people with COPD may have more symptoms of one of the conditions than the other, but most people have a combination of symptoms.
+Everyone’s experience with COPD is different.
+You may have more symptoms of either chronic bronchitis or emphysema.
+Your symptoms may also change as the disease progresses.
 In the past, doctors used to diagnose each condition separately.
-For that reason, it is still common to hear people refer to them separately.
-This is especially true of people who are not health care professionals.
+It is still common to hear people refer to them separately.1

 How does COPD damage the lungs?